 Second Crash Occurs

-Although the investigation into this accident is ongoing, Texas state law allows victims of certain traffic accidents to seek redress in the civil court system.
-It is possible for the survivors of those killed to seek compensation for loss of companionship, pain-and-suffering and possible lost wages.
+Although the investigation into this accident is ongoing, Texas state law allows injured individuals of certain traffic accidents to seek redress in the civil court system.
+It is possible for the survivors of those killed to seek compensation for loss of companionship, pain and suffering, and possible lost wages.
 Make that burial expenses.
-It is possible for injured victims to seek monetary damages due to medical expenses, pain-and-suffering and lost wages.
+It is possible for injured individuals to seek monetary damages due to medical expenses, pain and suffering, and lost wages.